Raciąż: History

+Raciąż was granted town rights in 1425 by Siemowit IV, Duke of Masovia.
+It was located on a trade route connecting Toruń with Brześć.
+From 1495, it was a county seat within the Płock Voivodeship in the Greater Poland Province of the Kingdom of Poland.
+The 1st Polish National Cavalry Brigade was stationed in the town.

-A Jewish population had lived in Raciąż since the 1600s.
+Since the 17th century Scottish and Jewish populations had lived in Raciąż.
 Between 1857 and 1931, the Jewish population of the town varied between 35% and 45%, which was typical of small shtetls in the region.
-At the beginning of World War II, there were about 1700 Jews in Raciąż.
+At the beginning of World War II, there were about 1,700 Jews in Raciąż.
 The German invaders rounded up most of the Jews and deported them to Warsaw and other larger towns in 1939.
-Some were sent to labor camps too.
+Some were sent to forced labor camps too.
 Almost all of Raciąż' Jews were murdered during the war, but about ten young survivors returned to town after the war.
 Most were murdered one night by unknown people, either nationalists or thugs.
 After that, the remainder left.
-See Virtual Sztetl.